lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ## Run the Automated Tests (Docker)

 - If the containers are not up, run
-`docker-compose run cme-ctc-web python manage.py test`
+`docker compose run cme-ctc-web python manage.py test`
 - Otherwise you could instead run
-`docker-compose exec cme-ctc-web python manage.py test` in another terminal.
+`docker compose exec cme-ctc-web python manage.py test` in another terminal.

 ## Full-stack Testing (Docker)

-Run `docker-compose up` if your containers are not up and perform the feature checks below.
+Run `docker compose up` if your containers are not up and perform the feature checks below.

 ### Feature Checks